-C. Only EMD Hazardous Waste Classification Unit (HWCU) personnel are allowed to sign invoices - when companies (i.e. Safety Kleen or Crystal Clean) add/remove solvent.
+- Parts washer lids must be closed when not in use.
+The white regulatory label (pictured at right) will be affixed on the washer by EMD personnel.
+EMD will also place a "Keep closed when not in use" label on top of the unit. - Only EMD Hazardous Waste Classification Unit (HWCU) personnel are allowed to sign invoices when companies (i.e., Safety Kleen or Crystal Clean) add/remove solvent.
 The old solvent is considered a hazardous material.
-Instruct solvent company representatives to contact the HW section to obtain signatures. - D. Contact EMD for approved equipment/solvents. - E. The absence of the decal constitutes a violation of State and Federal requirements.
+Instruct solvent company representatives to contact the HWCU section to obtain signatures. - Contact EMD for approved equipment/solvents. - The absence of the decal constitutes a violation of State and Federal requirements.